MarcusP-P/WindowsInstall/README.md

 ### Missing bits
 * Auto elevate to Admin
+* If no file is passed on the command line, use a windows file picker to select it.
+[Example of using a WinForms File Open dialog in PowerShell][1], [Example of using WPF File Open][2]
 * While doing rebooting, re-start script on login automatically
 * Do upgrades before WSL to allow for an update to a more recent version of Windows
 * Check requirements before installing items (e.g. Terminal)